ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 #### Passing Macro Arguments

-In order to avoid language ambiguity and to allow macro fragments like a `cte_table` in unusual locations, when specifying the values of macro arguments the type of the argument that is not an expression, the type must be introduced.
-We do this as follows:
+In order to avoid language ambiguity and to allow macro fragments like a `cte_table` in unusual locations.
+The code must specify the type of the macro argument.
+Expressions are the defaul type, the others use a function-like syntax to do the job.

 |Type|Syntax                                                 |
 |---:|:------------------------------------------------------|